Substack is a media platform for video, writing, podcasts, and creator-centered communities, all powered by subscriptions.

 Substack Notes AI integrates with: Zapier for automation between apps, Stripe for payment processing, Mailchimp for email marketing, WordPress for blog integration, Twitter for sharing updates and growing audience, Facebook for community engagement, Google Analytics for tracking audience metrics, Canva for designing newsletter graphics, YouTube for embedding video content, SoundCloud for podcast hosting.

-Based on user reviews and social mentions, the most common pain points are: token cost, API bill, API costs, token usage.
+Based on user reviews and social mentions, the most common pain points are: token usage, token cost, API costs, spending limit.